If you or your loved one can’t talk after stroke, this article will teach you how to recover your speech.

 Now, we know what you might be thinking: “Yes, that sounds great, but I can’t even say one word!
 How do I get started then?”

-That’s because language is a left-brain task, but singing is a right-brain task.
+This works because language is a left-brain task, but singing is a right-brain task.
+So if left-side stroke patients cannot talk, they still might be able to sing their words.

 If you cannot talk at all after stroke, it’s likely that you have a severe speech impairment.